 Norway Rats Invasive Species Identification

 Norway Rats are believed to have originated from Asia and eventually spread throughout the world.
 Norway Rats can be found almost anywhere.
-Norway Rats are easily identified with either their short brown fur or peppered black fur, and white to yellowish colored underbelly.
+Norway Rats are easily identified with either their short brown fur or peppered black fur, and white to the yellowish colored underbelly.
 For a rat, Norway Rats have a shorter tail and smaller eyes and ears than their cousins.
 They have a heavier body shape and a blunt nose.

 Norway Rat Burrows